MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 1. Create a folder ".github" if it doesn't exist
 1. Create a folder "workflows" under the .github folder
 1. Copy the **azure-dev.yml** from any azd template, for example, https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/.github/workflows/azure-dev.yml and paste into the .github/workflows folder.

+To test:

-1. Run `azd pipeline config` to create a repository in GitHub.com, push updates to the repository repo and trigger the GitHub Action workflow.
+1. Run `azd pipeline config` to push updates to the repository.
+The GitHub Action workflow is triggered because of the update.
 1. Go to the Action tab in your repo to check the workflow run result.

 ::: zone pivot="azd-convert"